tshepang/cargo-release/README.md

   version.
 * `tag-message`: string, a message template for tag.
 Available
   variables: `{{version}}`, `{{prefix}}` (the tag prefix)
+* `tag-prefix`: string, prefix of git tag, note that this will override default prefix based on sub-directory.
 * `doc-commit-message`: string, a commit message template for doc import.
 * `no-dev-version`: bool, disable version bump after release.